-Because of university and state requirements for placing students in practicum and internship courses, it is essential that students begin preparing for their practicum and internship early in their programs.
-Students are encouraged to read the Fieldwork Manual.
+Because of university and state requirements for placing students in practicum and internship courses, it is essential that students begin preparing for their practicum and internship early in their program.
+Students are encouraged to read the Fieldwork Manual located on the on the Practicum and Internship websites.

-Please carefully review the Practicum and Internship Field Manuals for additional information.
+Please carefully review the Fieldwork Manual for additional information.